FormatFuzzer: Effective Fuzzing of Binary File Formats: Related Work

 \subsection{Fuzzing with Input Specifications}

 Using language specifications for generating inputs is an old idea, especially for context-free grammars.
 The different grammars such as regular, context-free, context-sensitive, and unconstrained grammars were invented by Chomsky for linguistic applications~\cite{chomsky1956three} in 1950s specifically for parsing.
 Using grammars for input generation was first suggested by Burkhardt~\cite{burkhardt1967generating}, Hanford~\cite{hanford1970automatic} and Purdom~\cite{purdom1972a} in the late 1960s and early 1970s.
 Logic languages~\cite{green1970application} such as Prolog~\cite{warren1977prolog} which are known from 1970s allow turning the entire program inside out, using the program itself to generate the kind of inputs that it accepts.
+Free generators~\cite{GoldsteinOOPSLA2022} are a recent formalism which also unifies parsing with generation, as in \tool{}.
+However, they focus on the generation of data structures, such as type-classes in Haskell, while \tool{} targets binary formats and integrates with existing format-agnostic fuzzers.